Biggo03/RISC-V-Pipelined/Documentation/RISC-V Pipelined Development Log.md

 |Weakly not Taken  |0        |
 |Strongly not Taken|0        |

-As with the GHR, these should only be updated in the execution stage, after the result of a branch has been confirmed, as such, the state machine will be enabled by **BranchOpE[0]**, and will move one state towards strongly taken when PCSrcRes = 1, and one state towards weakly taken when PCSrcRes = 0.
+As with the GHR, these should only be updated in the execution stage, after the result of a branch has been confirmed, as such, the state machine will be enabled by **BranchOpE[0]**, and will move one state towards strongly taken when PCSrcResE = 1, and one state towards weakly taken when PCSrcResE = 0.

 When TargetMatch indicates a mismatch between the predicted branch target address, and the actual branch target address, it will reset the current local branch predictor to the weakly not taken state.